imsujinpark/blog/aboutme.md

 I'm currently working on web solutions based on an open-source project.
 Feel free to reach out to me if you have any questions or just want to chat!

+## Fun Facts
+- I am a tech recruiter turned software engineer.
+- I am a Korean raised in Prague and currently living in London.
+- Dance lessons are my go-to stress reliever.

 ## Experience

 ### Jan 2023 - Present